Anna Mae Wills

 Anna Mae Wills (born Anna Mae Routledge; March 31, 1982) is a Canadian actress.
-She is best known for her role as Celeste in the Disney Channel Original Movie 16 Wishes.
+She is best known for her role as Celeste in the Disney Channel Original Movie, 16 Wishes.

-Biography
+Early life and education

 Wills was born in Calgary, Alberta.
 She graduated from the University of Windsor in 2004 with a BFA.

 Career

 Wills appeared in CBS's Harper's Island in the recurring role of Kelly Seavers.
 She was also in Hallmark Hall of Fame's A Dog Named Christmas, starring Bruce Greenwood, and has been in episodes of Life Unexpected, Smallville, Supernatural and Psych.

-Her feature film credits include 2012, directed by Roland Emmerich, and I Love You, Beth Cooper.
+Her feature film credits include 2012, directed by Roland Emmerich, and I Love You, Beth Cooper, directed by Chris Columbus.